ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 ---

-**CORE** uses the **Lua** programming language, While this tutorial does not really require any prior knowledge of the language feel free to check out our [Lua Primer](lua_reference.md) to get familiar with the basics of the language.
+**Core** uses the **Lua** programming language, While this tutorial does not really require any prior knowledge of the language feel free to check out our [Lua Primer](lua_reference.md) to get familiar with the basics of the language.

-* For debugging, we have our own script debugger, you can enable it via the **View** menu in the top bar of the CORE editor.
+* For debugging, we have our own script debugger, you can enable it via the **View** menu in the top bar of the Core editor.
     You can toggle breakpoints by clicking on a line number in the internal editor.
 * Lastly, we have a section on [code conventions](lua_style_guide.md) that we reccomend as well.